InscryptionModding/InscryptionAPI/docs/wiki/index.md

 However, these cases are very limited; SteelTrap changes *all* cards to the closed trap portrait, even if it's not on the vanilla trap card;
 and only Mud Turtle can change its portrait upon losing its shield.

-So, the API changes this.
+So the API changes this.
 Each added CardInfo can now be assigned custom sprites specific to the effects of SteelTrap and losing a shield, using SetSteelTrapPortrait() and SetBrokenShieldPortrait() respectively.
 These are stored separately from a card's base portrait and alternate portrait, giving you greater freedom in what cards you can make.

-The API also adds support for alternate portraits in Act 2 with SetPixelAlternatePortrait(), SetPixelSteelTrapPortrait() and SetPixelBrokenShieldPortrait().
+The API also adds support for alternate portraits in Act 2 with SetPixelAlternatePortrait(), SetPixelSteelTrapPortrait(), SetPixelBrokenShieldPortrait(), and SetPixelSacrificablePortrait().

+You can also use SetSacrifablePortrait() and SetPixelSacrificablePortrait() for setting the alternate portrait that's used when choosing a sacrifice (a la Squirrel).

+All of these portraits can also have emissions assigned to them.

 ## API Extended Properties
 The API implements a system of custom properties that you can apply to cards, abilities, and card modification info's.